#TalkingThursday – If you don’t talk about Jesus who will?

 Nonetheless, attention should not be given only to the money related aspects of P.31, to enforce the idea of all women as “21st century entrepreneurs or career women” when there’s so much more we can learn from this passage.
 The Proverbs 31 woman would be called a “feminist” today.
 She did much that women of her day and age were not used to doing.

 Many Christians often condemn feminism, because they have a stereotype in mind…Women who hate men.
 Women who refuse domestic obligations.
 Women who are lesbians.
 Women who refuse to submit to male authority.

-In some feminist circles, such stereotypes hold true BUT there’s so much more that our feminism as christian women can be about.
+In some feminist circles, such stereotypes hold true BUT there’s so much more our feminism as Christian women can be about.

 We cannot use a flawed understanding of P.31 to uphold radical feminism.
-As women of faith, we need to re-visit our understanding of P.31 and take back our real roles.
-In framing our feminism/biblical womanhood using the P.31 woman, we must firstly acknowledge that the woman that is being talked about is:
+As women of faith, we need to revisit our understanding of P.31 and take back our real roles.
+In framing our feminism/biblical womanhood using the P.31 woman, we must first acknowledge that the woman that is being talked about is:

 Secondly, she is a wife.
 This affects the way we apply P.31 to our individual lives.
 There are things she is now able to do effortlessly as a wife, which are only possible because she has been practising those things from singleness.

 Her good charm, attitude and strong work ethic did not manifest because she got married.
 We often think marriage will solve all of a woman’s troubles, but that’s never true.
 If we don’t activate certain abilities while we are single, those struggles will follow us into marriage.